Mootix1313/GMU-CFRS772/README.md

-# George Mason University - Master's in Digital Forensics and Cyber Analysis
+# George Mason University - Digital Forensics and Cyber Analysis (MS)

 This repository contains each project submission for my Python Forensics Course (DFCA 772) at [George Mason University][1].
 I was a student in DFCA 772 in the spring of 2019.